Nedbank Golf Challenge

 The Nedbank Golf Challenge, previously known as the Million Dollar Challenge, is an annual men's professional golf tournament played at the Gary Player Country Club in Sun City, North West province, South Africa.
-It was first played in 1981 and takes place towards the end of the year, in November or December.
+It was first played in 1981 and takes place towards the end of the year in November or December.

 For many years the tournament was a small-field invitational stroke play event with typically 12 players competing.
-Since it became a European Tour event in 2013, the field size has increased, to 30 from 2013 to 2015 and to 72 in 2016.
+Since it became a European Tour event in 2013, the field size has increased from 30 (2013–2015) to 72 (2016–present).
 Originally it was not an official event for any of the major tours.

 From 2010 to 2012, a separate tournament for senior golfers was held concurrently.

 History

 The first tournament was played from 31 December 1981 to 4 January 1982 with a field of 5: Seve Ballesteros, Johnny Miller, Jack Nicklaus, Gary Player and Lee Trevino.
 Ballesteros and Miller tied on 277 with Nicklaus a stroke behind after he missed a putt at the final hole.
 Miller beat Ballesteros at the ninth hole of a sudden-death playoff.
 The pair played the 16th to 18th holes three times before Ballesteros three-putted.
 Miller won $500,000 out of total prize money of $1,000,000.

 The date was moved to early December 1982 for the second tournament, with 10 players competing.
 Total prize money remained at $1,000,000 with $300,000 for the winner and $50,000 for the 10th player.
 There was another playoff, with Raymond Floyd beating Craig Stadler at the fourth extra hole.
 The format remained unchanged from 1983 to 1986 with the event played in early December each year.

 The 1987 event introduced a winner-take-all $1,000,000 first prize, although there were additional prizes for the lowest round each day.
-The field was reduced to 8 player.
+The field was reduced to 8 players.
 Ian Woosnam won by 4 strokes and took the first million dollar prize in golf.
 The winner-take-all idea was dropped for 1988, although the first prize remained as $1,000,000.
 The format remained largely unchanged through 1999, with the first prize always $1,000,000, although the field increased from 8 to 10 in 1989 and to 12 from 1993.
 There were two playoffs during this period.
 In 1996 Colin Montgomerie beat Ernie Els with a birdie at the third extra hole, while in 1998 Nick Price beat Tiger Woods with a birdie at the fifth extra hole.